interactivereport/CellMap/README.md

   - Neuron3: Inhibitory, Excitatory, Nprogenitor
   - NGN2: iPSC, DAY3, DIV7, DIV7after

-Due to the file sizes, all profiles are not installed with the cellmap package.
-You can obtain those profiles by either directly download from the 'profiles' folder above or call following commands on linux (similar idea for Windows/Mac OS) after installed the cellmap R package:
+Due to the file sizes, all profiles are not installed with the CellMap R package.
+You can obtain those profiles by either directly downloading from the 'profiles' folder above or executing below commands on linux (the same for Windows/Mac OS) after installation of the CellMap R package:
 ```

 git clone https://github.com/interactivereport/CellMap.git